This week I'm sharing recipes inspired by my trip to the winter farmer's market in the Cuyahoga Valley National Park.

 2. Tie the lamb, and rest at room temperature: Remove the lamb from the refrigerator 2 to 4 hours before cooking, to let it come to room temperature.
 Truss the lamb by tying it every 1 ½ inches, pulling it into a cylindrical shape.
 Find both ends of the bone, and skewer by running the spit parallel to the bone, as close to the bone as you can, through the thicker side of the lamb roast.

 3. Prepare the grill: Set your grill up for rotisserie cooking at high heat.
 For my Weber Summit, this means removing the grates, turning the two outer burners (burners 1 and 6) to high, and turning the infrared burner to high.
 Then I put my drip pan in the middle, over the unlit burners, and let the grill preheat for ten to fifteen minutes.
-(See here for more rotisserie setup details.)
+(See My Rotisserie Basic Technique Post for more rotisserie setup details.)

 4. Prepare the baste: Combine all the baste ingredients in a small bowl, and whisk to combine.
 Tie the herb brush together.